Skip to main content

 After assuming this role, the Earthmover authorization service can generate temporary, scoped credentials to access this S3 bucket.

-These credentials have a lifetime of 12 hours and do not automatically refresh.
+These credentials have a lifetime of 1 hour and will automatically refresh when expired.

 IAM Policy